How to Manage a USVI Construction Project from the Mainland

 What those visits shouldn't be is reassurance trips.
 If you're flying down because you're anxious and haven't heard enough from your team, the problem isn't solved by the visit — it's solved by fixing the communication structure.
 Visits are for decisions and inspections, not for managing uncertainty that should have been addressed by your reporting protocols.

 The rest — progress updates, material approvals, design clarifications — can and should be handled remotely, with the right documentation discipline from your team.
+A site camera is worth considering for any remote project — inexpensive to install, simple to run, and gives you a live view of progress without a flight.

 Managing a USVI build from the mainland is entirely achievable.
 But it requires accepting one foundational truth: the island operates on its own terms.
 The clients who do this well are the ones who build a team that understands those terms, set up communication systems before they're needed, and resist the urge to impose a mainland pace on an island project.
 The ones who struggle are usually fighting the logistics rather than working with them.